bevy-inspector-egui v0.15.0-pre.0 Announcement and Migration Guide

 }

-?
-To really display its value, you would need to access the Assets<Image>
+base_color can be reflected and displayed, but what about the Handle<Image>?
+To really display its value, you would need to access the Assets<Image> resource and look the handle up.

-This is what the Context
+This is what the Context struct and the short_circuiting is about.

-accepts to short circuiting methods, which will be asked at every step in the recursive reflect walking if you know a better way to display the struct.
+You can put a &mut World into the Context and InspectorUi::new(type_registry, cx, short_circuit, short_circuit_readonly) accepts to short circuiting methods, which will be asked at every step in the recursive reflect walking if you know a better way to display the struct.

-We provide short circuiting methods capable of displaying Handle
+We provide short circuiting methods capable of displaying Handles which look something like this:

 fn short_circuit_handle(..) {